Scottish Fold

 Coat Maintenance

-Short-haired Scottish Folds need to be brushed every week, while long-haired variants need more frequent brushing because they're susceptible to mats and tangles.
+Short-haired Scottish Folds need to be brushed weekly, while long-haired ones need more frequent brushing, up to 3-4 times a week.
+This is because they're susceptible to mats and tangles.
 Use a slicker brush or fine-toothed comb to remove loose hairs.

 Skin Health